FAQ on RWTHonline

-A campus management system – CMS for short – is an IT system that supports all the processes in the areas of studying and teaching at universities, for example applications, enrollment, and class and exam management.
-The software supports all the crucial stages of the Student Life Cycle.
+A campus management system, CMS for short, is an IT system that supports all the processes in the areas of studying and teaching at universities, for example applications, enrollment, and class and exam management.
+The software supports all the crucial stages of the student life cycle.
 Since it encompasses many different functions in a single system and consistently provides all data in one collective database, it is often called an integrated Campus Management System.
-RWTHonline – the software introduced in Aachen – is one of these integrated campus management systems.
+RWTHonline – the software introduced at RWTH – is one of these integrated campus management systems.

-RWTH needs a new campus management system (CMS) because the current IT infrastructure used for organizing studying and teaching has reached its limits and can no longer fulfill the University's requirements.
-The introduction of RWTHonline ensures innovative and sustainable IT support for all the Student Life Cycle stages.
+RWTH needed a new campus management system, CMS for short, because the previous IT infrastructure used for organizing studying and teaching had reached its limit and could no longer fulfill the University's requirements.
+The introduction of RWTHonline ensured innovative and sustainable IT support for all the student life cycle stages.